FredericFerriere/carpooling/README.md

 At this stage, we only get candidate groups.
 We need to check whether it would be optimal to further split that group.
 Nota: a group may contain a maximum of four points
+Distances between points are calculated using osrm API (see http://project-osrm.org/)

 Heuristics used:
 1) sort points from closest to furthest from target address
 2) one path will necessarily go from closest point to target address